 Size and weight

-At a minimum focusing distance of 1.6m, it ensures the same magnification ratio as the 105mm f/2.4 at 1.0m distance.
+At a minimum focusing distance of 1.6m, it ensures the same magnification ratio as the 105mm F2.4 at 1.0m distance.
 They are somewhat similar in this regard.
-In such case the lens speed fall-off is about 0.36EV.
+In such a case, the lens speed fall-off is about 0.36EV.
 For a close-up portrait the extension tube #1 is required, which together with the focusing at a minimum distance results in exposure factor ×1.5.
-So it is desirable to adjust the exposure by 0.5EV.
+So it is desirable to adjust the exposure by +0.5EV.
 I always do this while shooting at a minimum distance, even when I do not use any extension tubes.

 Field of view

-The 165mm focal length of the lens matches that of the classic portrait 85mm lens for 35mm cameras with the field of view 33°.
-For my photography style this lens happened to be overly long focus, as I prefer to keep closer distance to the model.
+The 165mm focal length of the lens matches that of the classic portrait 85mm lens for 35mm cameras with the field of view 30°.
+For my photography style, this lens happened to be overly long focus, as I prefer to keep a closer distance to the model.
 So, it requires the use of more short-focus lenses.

 I find 120-140mm more convenient in such cases.
-In practice, I’d rather use 135mm f/4 Macro.
-For soft portraits I prefer old Petzval 120mm f/2.8, which I myself adapted for Pentax 67 body.
+In practice, I’d rather use 135mm F4 Macro.
+For soft portraits, I prefer antique brass Petzval 120mm F2.9, which I myself adapted for Pentax 67 body.

 The aperture is one of the distinguishing features of this lens, as nothing similar to this can be found in any other medium format lenses.
 In fact, lenses with automatic aperture rarely have more than 8 blades due to the mechanical complexity of its design.